WenchaoD/FSCalendar/README.md

 ## More Usage
 * To view more usage, download the zip file and read the example.
 * Or you could refer to [this document](https://github.com/WenchaoD/FSCalendar/blob/master/MOREUSAGE.md)
+* To view the full documentation, see [CocoaPods Documentation](http://cocoadocs.org/docsets/FSCalendar/2.0.1/)

 # If you like this repo
 * ***Star*** this repo.